pdimens/harpy/Workflows/downsample.md

 While downsampling (subsampling) FASTQ and BAM files is relatively simple with tools such as `awk`, `samtools`, `seqtk`, `seqkit`, etc., [!badge corners="pill" text="downsample"] allows you to downsample a BAM file (or paired-end FASTQ) _by barcodes_.
-That means you can keep all the reads associated with `d` number of barcodes.
+That means you can keep all the reads associated with `d` number of barcodes or `-d` fraction of barcodes (e.g. `-d 0.5` will downsample to 50% of all barcodes).

 ```bash usage
 # BAM file